zaiisao/Documentation/en/cloud-recording/cloud_recording_rest.md

 Call the [`stop`](../../en/cloud-recording/cloud_recording_api_rest.md) method to stop the recording.

+> Agora Cloud Recording automatically leaves the channel and stops recording when no user is in the channel for more than 30 seconds by default.

 See the [`stop` examples](../../en/cloud-recording/cloud_recording_api_rest.md) for the request and response examples.

 ## Upload and manage the recorded files